waal70/home-infra/README.md

 * This set of files assumes two named users, you will need to generate SSH keypairs for both:
   * one that is the user that ansible will run under.
 You may refer to this in playbooks as ```ansible_user```
   * one that is the user a human may use to login to ansible-controlled nodes.
 You may refer to this in your playbooks as ```interactive_user```
+* Note that this repository handles ansible access to hosts in two ways:
+  * After bootstrapping (a freshly applied preseed.cfg) a (temporary) key for ansible is put in authorized_keys
+  * When running any playbook, this key will be replaced by a trusted CA key, authorized_keys will be nuked.
+You will have to connect over SSH using a signed SSH-key (signed by the appropriate CA).
+A helper script is included.
+This can also be done with the help of Hashicorp Vault.
+  * The standard lifetime of these keys is set to 10 minutes, because some of the plays will also connect later in the play
 * the ```group_vars/all.yml``` for your stage (see ```inventory/README.md```) should contain ```stage```.
 This string will be used as a folder when including private var-files, so make sure these files are findable in that folder.
 * this prefix should also be in all.yml, having value ```ansible_vault: "ansible-vault/{{ stage }}"```
 * For want of a better solution, this also requires the existence of a ```PRIVATE_REPO```.
 In my case it is a self-hosted git-repository.
 In this repository, among other things, the SSH-keys for the two named users are stored.
 The layout of that repository is as follows: